This slide show includes just a few of the photographs taken by Dee Robinson during construction.

 The project builds on a major renovation in 2002 to improve lighting, heating and flooring, and later the provision of flexible seating, up-to-date audio-visual facilities, and a grand piano.
 If funding allows, the next step is to create a sound-proof meeting room.
 In all these changes St Leonard’s loses nothing of its historic atmosphere.
 Its doors will open seven days a week to welcome everyone, whatever their beliefs, to share its beauty and serenity.

-But equally important, the church will be much better equipped as a community hub, meeting the social and cultural needs of our area’s rapidly-expanding population.
+Watlington is rapidly expanding, and we want our church to serve as a community hub, meeting the social and cultural needs of our town and surrounding villages.
 One long-standing member of the congregation put it like this: “It’s our duty to make sure this wonderful building serves all the people of 21st-century Watlington, just as it did hundreds of years ago.
 To preserve it just for the minority who worship here – that simply can’t be right.”

 Church decline is not inevitable.
-Our church today is a place where people meditate in silence.
+This is a place where people meditate in silence.
 Take toddlers for messy play.
 Sing hymns, receive communion.
 Bring babies for baptism.
 Feast and dance.
 Get married.
 Watch opera, drama or cinema.
 Hear great music.
 Celebrate family milestones.
 Say goodbye to loved ones.
 Show off their talents.
 Debate big issues.
 Sit and think in peace.
 Feel part of something bigger.

-So our renewal project is about much more than bricks and mortar.
-It’s a vision of a lively future for a building which has meant so much to generations who’ve lived like us in this quiet corner of Oxfordshire.
+Our renewal project is about much more than bricks and mortar.
+It’s a vision of a lively, inclusive future for a building which has meant so much to generations who’ve lived, like us, in this quiet corner of Oxfordshire.